z784324922/sls/intl.en-US/User Guide/Logtail collection/Data Source/Configure Kubernetes log collection on CRD.md

 You can check the configuration on the Kubernetes CRD or console.

-For how to view configuration on the console, see [Manage a collection configuration](intl.en-US/User Guide/Logtail collection/Machine Group/Create a Logtail configuration.md).
+For how to view configuration on the console, see [Create a Logtail configuration](intl.en-US/User Guide/Logtail collection/Machine Group/Create a Logtail configuration.md).

 **Note:** If you use the CRD method to manage configuration, the configuration changes you have made on the console will be overwritten when you update configuration on the CRD.